The Solitary Sorceress

 That, however, would only slow the beast.
 After it had consumed all that it desired in that city, it would head west.
 It would come to her.
 She might be able to delay it, but she could not destroy it.

 The only way she could fight the fire-breather was to accept an offer made forty years previously.
-She would have to reach out to the only living man who had visited this place in the past six centuries.
-Should she accept his offer and ask for his assistance, she would owe that man’s family a favor.
+She would have to reach out to the son of the first man to visit her in the past six centuries.
+Should she ask for his assistance, she would owe that man’s family a favor.
 She was reluctant to grant favors.
 She had not granted any in a thousand years.
 Nor had she asked for any.
 In the uncounted moons that had passed since then, she had managed on her own.
 She hadn’t needed anyone’s assistance.
-But a dragon was coming.

 She could not fight a dragon on her own.

-But, she had yet to meet the one man alive who could wield that weapon.
+But she had yet to meet the one man alive who could wield that weapon.